Kansas Boat Registration, KDWP Fees & No-Title Lookup (2026)

 Issued by: N/A

-Complete the 'Application for Certificate of Number Kansas Boating Act Form,' include a bill of sale, a printed photo or pencil tracing of the Hull Identification Number (HIN), and mail with the $42.50 registration fee to KDWPT.
+Prepare the Application for Certificate of Number Kansas Boating Act form, bill of sale, and a printed photo or pencil tracing of the Hull Identification Number (HIN), then file through the KDWP path that fits the transaction and confirm the $42.50 registration fee.

 Not available